Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 ```
 It is noted that the number of the generators can be any natural number.

-Although generators at different levels can be producted to make a generator, it is not recommended to do so because the logic will be muddled:
+Although generators at different levels can be producted to make an [`Operator`](@ref), it is not recommended to do so because the logic will be muddled:
 ```jldoctest OO
 julia> Operator(2, FID{:f}(1, 1, 2), CompositeIndex(Index(2, FID{:f}(1, 1, 1)), [0.0, 0.0], [0.0, 0.0])) # never do this !!!
 Operator(2, FID{:f}(1, 1, 2), CompositeIndex(Index(2, FID{:f}(1, 1, 1)), [0.0, 0.0], [0.0, 0.0]))
 ```

-[`Operator`](@ref) can be iterated and indexed by an integer, which will give the corresponding generator in the product:
+[`Operator`](@ref) can be iterated and indexed by integers, which will give the corresponding generators in the product:
 ```jldoctest OO
 julia> op = Operator(2, FID{:f}(1, 1, 2), FID{:f}(1, 1, 1));